RAIVNLab/STR/README.md

 Every experiment creates a directory inside `runs` folder (which will be created automatically) along with the tensorboard logs, initial model state (for LTH experiments) and best model (`model_best.pth`).

 The `runs` folder also has dumps of the csv with final and best accuracies along with layer-wise sparsity distributions and threhsolds in case of STR.
+The code checkpoints after every epoch giving a chance to resume training when pre-empted, the extra functionalities can be explored through ```python main.py -h```.

 ### Convert STR model to dense model: